Update: WTHR covered the events described below.

 And this morning, the hate reached my community.
 My friend Chris announced it on Facebook:

-Philippi Church of God in Christ — a predominately black holiness church in a part of town where I’ve lived and worked throughout my life — was vandalized with a racial slur and Nazi imagery.
+Philippi Early Church of God in Christ — a predominately black holiness church in a part of town where I’ve lived and worked throughout my life — was vandalized with a racial slur and Nazi imagery.
 Out and vocal hate was no longer part of the history books.
 It was no longer something from the media.
 It was right here, within walking distance.

 My wife noticed Chris’ post before I had, and suggested without hesitation that we go over to the church to see if there was anything we could do to help.